-- Equity and social justice: The Plan should place social justice at its heart, addressing structural inequities in policy and working to ensure that the vision and goals it delivers benefit those who have the greatest need.
+Equity and social justice: The Plan should place social justice at its heart, addressing structural inequities in policy and working to ensure that the vision and goals it delivers benefit those who have the greatest need.
 This begins with the engagement work, which must give voice to traditionally underrepresented groups and to issues often left out of the planning process.
-Proposed policies must ensure that a period of hastening change in the coming decades results in greater opportunity and economic vitality for all. - Healthy communities: The Plan should take improved health outcomes a key objective against which policies are measured.
-In addition to physical health outcomes, a broad definition of health may also consider well-being, happiness and kindness, consistent with City Council Strategic Plan goals.
+Proposed policies must ensure that a period of hastening change in the coming decades results in greater opportunity and economic vitality for all.

+- Healthy communities: The Plan should take a "health in all policies" approach, making improved health outcomes a key objective against which policies are measured.
 The Plan should explore the initiatives in each element to ensure that Culver City is a community that supports healthy and active living from youth through old age.
-Proposals should provide a detailed summary report/matrix addressing how preferred land use alternative and policies are consistent with applicable community health determinants.
-The City is open to addressing healthy communities as an element of the Plan or as a set of integrated "in-all-policies" approach. - Climate adaptation and resiliency: Climate change increases the fragility of local and regional ecologies and introduces challenges, such as increased heat, fire risk, and decreased water supply, which threaten quality of life even in Culver City.
+Proposals should provide a detailed summary report/matrix addressing how preferred land use alternative and policies are consistent with applicable community health determinants. - Climate adaptation and resiliency: Climate change increases the fragility of local and regional ecologies and introduces challenges, such as increased heat, fire risk, and decreased water supply, that threaten quality of life even in Culver City.
 With half of greenhouse gas emissions attributable to the transportation sector, climate change adaptation strategies should include reducing reliance on unstainable modes of transportation.
 This component must be closely coordinated with proposed mobility policies.
-The update must include climate change adaptation and mitigation policy and strategies, in compliance with State law and to increase resiliency of the City and its most vulnerable communities.
-The City is open to addressing climate adaptation and resiliency as a stand-alone Climate Action Plan, as an element of the Plan, or as a set of integrated "in-all-policies" approach.

-- Economy: The approach to the future of the economy becomes even more critical in the post-RDA era, when development funds are limited and creativity in attracting continued private investment will be essential.
+The update must include climate change adaptation and mitigation policy and strategies, in compliance with State law and to increase resiliency of the City and its most vulnerable communities. - Economy: The approach to the future of the economy becomes even more critical in the post-RDA era, when development funds are limited and creativity in attracting continued private investment will be essential.
 Businesses and workers are increasingly organizing themselves in cities that have the strongest quality-of-life assets: high-quality public spaces, access to a diverse range of affordable and attractive housing, and a supportive social and cultural environment.
 The Plan should seize the opportunity to position Culver City for enduring investment and sustained economic growth.
-Questions to consider include: - What kinds of places and assets will the businesses of tomorrow need? - What leading investments in infrastructure, public realm, and workforce development can the City make to meet those needs? - How can the city facilitate economic growth that provides opportunity for people of all education and skill levels? - What is the most innovative, comprehensive, and advanced approach to developing the economy of a city that has Culver City's specific advantages and challenges? - How does the City best focus on the market sectors in which it excels?
-How can the City best cultivate and support digital technology, media, entertainment, gaming, virtual reality, biotech and other key sectors?
-How does the Plan relate to these businesses?
-How are these industries intersected, influenced and affected by the other elements of the Plan?
+Questions to consider include: - What kinds of places and assets will the businesses of tomorrow need? - What leading investments in infrastructure, public realm, and workforce development can the City make to meet those needs?

 "Great public space is a kind of magical good.
 It never ceases to yield happiness.

 It is almost happiness itself." - Enrique Peñalosa

 - Urban design and public places: Residents of Culver City place a premium on the small-town feel of the City.
 Maintaining this character while allowing the community to evolve requires a careful approach to urban design.
 Planning should be organized around the public realm experience.
-Questions to consider include: - What are the values underlying the concept of "small town?" - How are those small-town values contextualized within Culver City's position as a jobs hub and innovation center of the LA global city-region? - How can new development present opportunities to achieve a more cohesive and attractive public realm? - Cultural planning: The arts and culture were central to the founding of Culver City.
+Questions to consider include: - What are the values underlying the concept of "small town?" - How are those small-town values contextualized within Culver City's position as a jobs hub and innovation center of the LA global city-region? - How can new development present opportunities to achieve a more cohesive and attractive public realm? - Cultural planning: The arts and culture were central to the founding and the history of Culver City.
 The Creative Economy Report confirmed that the arts and culture hugely support the City's economic and social life today, and will play a key role in the future.
 The City seeks to cultivate cultural planning by identifying policies and programs that provide critical support to artists and cultural entrepreneurs and make the arts accessible to all communities.
-The update should expand on the findings of that report and integrate them into economic, housing, land use, and other topics in the Plan.
-The concept of a creative economy encompasses media, film, television, advertising, video games, and virtual reality.
-The relationships between these business, cultural, and artistic pursuits are essential and interdependent.
-Consider the following question:
+The update should expand upon the findings of that report and integrate them into economic, housing, land use, and other topics in the Plan.